 The social rating comprehensive allows to base the analysis on highly qualitative and reliable information,

-The Credit Rating is typically offered in countries where the financial regulation and supervision system is well developed and where the majority of MFIs are regulated institutions (i.e. Ecuador, Peru, Bolivia, Pakistan, India, etc.).
+The Credit Rating is typically offered in countries where the financial regulation and supervision system is well developed and where the majority of FSPs are regulated institutions (i.e. Ecuador, Peru, Bolivia, Pakistan, India, etc.).
 The credit rating is normally a mandatory exercise required by the supervising authority to all the regulated financial institutions.
 It provides an opinion on the short-run solvency and long-run institutional sustainability through a comprehensive assessment of risk, performance and market position.

 The Credit Rating methodology includes a dynamic quantitative and qualitative analysis of the risk factors, strengths and opportunities of the financial institution, with the goal of giving an opinion on the risk profile of the institution (credit, liquidity, market, operational, governance and reputation risk are assessed)

 The Assessment provides a detailed analysis of the operations, internal policies and procedures compared to international best practices.
-The specific aim is to assess the level of development of the MFI and to identify the main internal weaknesses and areas of improvements, paying particular attention to the organizational and operating features.
+The specific aim is to assess the level of development of the FSP and to identify the main internal weaknesses and areas of improvements, paying particular attention to the organizational and operating features.

 The Assessment methodology includes a process-focused analysis which entails the identification of risk related to organization/policy's gaps.
 The whole analysis is done taking into account the overall maturity level and risk exposure of the institution, as well as the maturity and exposure of each area of diagnosis.
 The main features of the methodology are: